 Withering and Oxidation: Crafting the Flavor

 After plucking, leaves are spread out on troughs and subjected to controlled airflow to reduce moisture content.
 Withering is critical as it makes the leaves pliable for further processing.
-Subsequently, the withered leaves undergo oxidation, where they are rolled and exposed to air, developing the tea’s distinct colour and complex flavours.
+Subsequently, the withered leaves undergo oxidation, rolling, and are exposed to air, developing the tea’s distinct colour and complex flavours.

 - Degree of Oxidation: